stoner is a package to help with various tasks involving

 dalys = "dalys")

-Occasionally, a group omit the run_id
+Occasionally, a group omit the run_id column in their

-column in their input data.
+input data.
 In practice this only happens when the run_id

 is specified as part of the filename.
-To handle this, set the optional runid_from_file
+To handle this, set the optional

-- and in that case, index_start
+runid_from_file argument to TRUE - and in that

-and index_end
+case, index_start and index_end must be

-and 200
+1 and 200 respectively, and

-must be included in the file template for all scenarios (either specified as a vector, or a singleton).
+scenarios (either specified as a vector, or a singleton).

 stone_stochastic_process(